mozilla-services/ailoads-kinto/README.md

-# ailoads-kinto
+# kinto-loadtests

-Kinto loadtest based on ailoads
+Generic load tests for Kinto based on ailoads

 ## Requirements